maxgoodwin/maxgoodwin/README.md

 @maxgoodwin
 - Software dev at TechnologyOne
-- Software dev at Digital Keys.
+- Software dev at Digital Keys
 - Reach me at maxgoodwin3@pm.me and https://www.linkedin.com/in/max-goodwin/